cvknage/cvknage/content/cv.en.md

 As a person I am open for new inputs.
 I function well in a group, but am also capable of working effectively on my own.
 I am responsible and a fast learner.
 I am not afraid to take on a challenge.

-My dream is to use technology to build products that help people and improve quality of life.
+I aspire to build products that help people and improve quality of life.

 ## Certifications
 -- [SAFe SPC4.5](/documents/SAFe_SPC4_Certificate.pdf)